By Peter Corbett | February 25, 2019 | People Feature

 Many actors make a difference in the lives of ordinary Americans.
 If I were a betting man, and I am, I’d wager Kelly is just getting started on his road as an actor and influencer—no Stamper scare tactics necessary.

-Produced by Michael M. Clements; PHOTOGRAPy BY UDO SPREITZENBARTH; STYLING BY AMBER SIMIRIGLIA, THE WALL GROUP; HAIR AND MAKEUP BY JENNIFER BRENT USING CHANEL LES BEIGES; STYLING ASSISTANT: HANNAH NESER
+Photography by: Produced by Michael M. Clements; PHOTOGRAPy BY UDO SPREITZENBARTH; STYLING BY AMBER SIMIRIGLIA, THE WALL GROUP; HAIR AND MAKEUP BY JENNIFER BRENT USING CHANEL LES BEIGES; STYLING ASSISTANT: HANNAH NESER